Cauliflower Soup:

 Rich, Thick, Smooth, and Satisfying!

-As noted below in the "how to" area, please remember to rinse your millet and quinoa before adding it to the mix (especially the quinoa because it has a really bitter taste if you don't rinse it first).
+As noted below in the "how to" area coming up, please remember to rinse your millet and quinoa before adding it to the mix (especially the quinoa because it has a really bitter taste if you don't rinse it first).

 NOTE: If you wish to make this delicious soup from fresh cauliflower, you can use the entire head of it.
 Yes, it will just about fill up the whole pan, but it does 'cook down'!
 Sprinkle on some chopped parsley for a nice garnish touch!

-If you prefer your soup a little thinner, at the end of cooking, you can add half a cup of vegetable stock.
+If you prefer your soup a little thinner, at the end of cooking add half a cup of vegetable stock.
 But as I mentioned at the top of the page, I just love how thick and creamy this cauliflower soup is!

 Also, at the bottom of this page is more information on the goodness of adding millet and quinoa to your diet.